Easy Blender Banana Muffins

 I love starting the day with something nourishing, filling, and packed with good-for-you ingredients.

 Especially when it can be meal prepped and made ahead so that it’s ready to grab-and-go on busy weekdays.

-And what a better place to start than muffins.
+And what a better place to start for a quick, delicious breakfast than muffins.

 Blender muffins, to be specific.

-I feel like nothing describes my cooking philosophy better than these muffins.
+Really, nothing describes my cooking philosophy better than these easy blender muffins.